 Pregnancy is undoubtedly a time of transformation for any woman.
 As you prepare to nurture the miracle growing inside you, you will be confronting hormonal changes that affect the quality and texture of your natural hair.
 With the fatigue and exhaustion that women typically experience during this period, it might be tempting to spend less time caring for your hair and just leave it unkempt.
-However, practicing proper maintenance and care is crucial to the overall health of your hair and scalp.
+However, practicing proper maintenance and care is crucial to the overall health of your hair during pregnancy.
 Here are some of the most important things to remember to take care of natural hair during pregnancy.

-Main Concerns for Managing Natural Hair
+Managing Natural Hair During Pregnancy

 - Hair becomes thicker – The natural cycle of your hair changes when you are pregnant.
 Each individual hair strand stays longer during the growing phase of the cycle and there is also less hair falling out.
 This change is attributed to the increase of estrogen in your body.